JimmyMtl/npm-update-package/readme.md

 npm link
 ```

-You can now use the `update-npm` command in your terminal.
+You can now use the `update-pkg` command in your terminal.

 ---